Who needs beef when you have mushrooms?

 For this recipe, it’s all about texture.
 We’ll cook the pot roast in the Instant Pot for 20 minutes, so the mushrooms need to be able to hold up to that long cooking time.
 If you used small mushrooms (like shiitake), they might turn to mush by the time the potatoes cook through.

-This is why we chose crimini mushrooms or Portobello mushrooms.
+This is why we chose crimini mushrooms or Portobello mushrooms for our vegan pot roast Instant Pot recipe.
 Both have a meaty texture that holds up well to extended cook times.
 Plus, they’ll both taste great when they’re infused with the flavorful cooking broth.

 The Best Way to Serve Vegan “Pot Roast”?